 Our visit to Bundaberg Botanical Garden was a fantastic surprise.
 We love bird watching so we spent a lot more time than planned in the garden to watch spatulas and egrets build their nests.

-2. See turtle at Mon Repos beach
+2. See turtles at Mon Repos beach

 3. Scuba dive or snorkel at Barolin Rocks

 I was very surprised by the shore dives we did near Bundaberg.
 Barolin Rocks dive site was particularly easy to access.
-The corals there are not comparable to the Great Barrier Reef but there was quite a lot to see.
+The corals there are not comparable to the Great Barrier Reef, but there was quite a lot to see.